- Things to Do

 - Travel Planning

 Summertime means everything moves outside giving way to picnics, barbecues and, a local favorite, summer beer gardens.
-Sit outside and enjoy the breeze, company, and perhaps some live music while sipping on your favorite summer brew.
-And Arlington has several beer gardens serving up craft beer and a good time.

 Grab a pint and bask in the fun atmosphere at the Continental Beer Garden in Rosslyn.
 Attached to the Continental Modern Pool Lounge, the beer garden serves German brews like Weihenstephaner, Virginia craft beer, slushies and cocktails, as well as sausages, sandwiches, salads and other bites.